spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 ## Verify That spire-oidc has an External Service Address

 Run the following command to verify that the EXTERNAL-IP value is present for the spire-oidc service.
-The spire-oidc Discovery Provider service must provide an external IP address for AWS to access the REST API provided by spire-oidc.
+The spire-oidc Discovery Provider service must provide an external IP address for AWS to access the OIDC discovery document provided by spire-oidc.

 ```
 $ kubectl get service -n spire